For Better or For Worse by Lynn Johnston for April 25, 2015

 7. Missing large

-Katsuro Premium Member about 9 years ago
+Katsuro Premium Member over 9 years ago

 I never got why people don’t just bring books.
 I do.